rabie-karouia/EasyDinar/README.md

+Backend runs on localhost:8000
+Frontend runs on localhost:5173

 DATABASE CONNECTION PROCESS :
   1- create a new database named banking_db.
   2- import the self-contained database file from the project folder to your database.